parham-ab/parham-ab/README.md

 # 👦🏻About Me :
-Dedicated Frontend Developer with a bachelor’s degree in software engineering and 4+ years of experience building high performance web applications.
-Proficient in JavaScript, React and Next.js, with a strong focus on creating scalable, reusable components and intuitive user interfaces.
-Skilled in debugging, troubleshooting and optimizing performance to enhance user experience.
-Committed to product development, code quality and delivering seamless user experiences.
-Thrives in fast-paced environments, collaborating with teams and continuously expanding technical expertise to drive innovation.
+Front-End Developer with 4+ years of experience with a bachelor's degree in Software Engineering, focused on building high-performance web applications.
+Proficient in JavaScript, React, and Next.js, with a strong track record of creating scalable components and user-friendly interfaces.
+Experienced in debugging, mentoring, and optimizing performance to deliver superior user experiences and maintain high-quality, maintainable code.

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Nunito&weight=100&size=23&duration=3000&pause=1000&color=FAE600&background=FFFFFF00&vCenter=true&width=400&lines=I'm+a+Programmer;I'm+a+Front-End+developer;I'm+a+web+developer;I'm+a+Freelancer)](https://git.io/typing-svg)